-Making the streusel topping couldn't be easier and it adds amazing flavor to this blueberry coffee cake.
+Start by making the streusel topping.
+It's easy to make and it adds amazing flavor to this blueberry coffee cake.
 It creates a delicious layer of butter, cinnamon, and sugar that you may just want to eat all by itself.

 Make the streusel first so it's ready to spread across the cake batter.
 You can even make it up to one month in advance and refrigerate it.

 Place the flour, granulated sugar, brown sugar, salt, and ground spices in a medium-sized bowl and whisk to combine.
 Use your fingers to break up in brown lumps of brown sugar.
 Add the melted butter and stir it into the dry ingredients until clumps of streusel start to form.

 While the streusel is still warm press it into clumps and allow it to cool to room temperature before using it on the coffee cake.
 If not using the streusel the same day, place it in an airtight container and refrigerate it until ready to use.

 The coffee cake batter is thick which means the blueberries and streusel won't sink to the bottom while the cake is baking.

 Place the butter, brown sugar, granulated sugar, and vanilla extract in the bowl of a stand mixer.
 With the paddle attachment cream sugar and butter, until they're light and fluffy.

 Add the eggs one at a time, beating each one in thoroughly after each addition.
 Beating the eggs in one at a time ensures that they are completely emulsified into the batter.

 Add the flour mixture in three parts and the buttermilk in two parts alternately, mixing on low after each addition.
 The final batter should be thick and creamy.

 Remove the cake from the oven, place it on a wire rack and cool the cake in the pan for 15 minutes.
 Remove the sides of the springform pan and finish cooling the cake to room temperature before adding the glaze.